 You will also start to see a few of the man-made waterfalls that they have on this trail.
-These are pretty awesome to see when the water is running as it cascades over them in impressive fashion.
+These are pretty awesome to see when the water is running as it impressively cascades over them.

-This path is shaded for the rest of the way and it provides a peaceful and incredibly beautiful path along the stream.
+This path is shaded for the rest of the way, and it provides a peaceful and incredibly beautiful trail along the stream.

 The trail continues through the light forest area until it meets with a small community of houses.
 I was told these cabins are privately owned, and people live there on a seasonal basis.
 They are cool, and there are about 15 of them along the trail.
 Some even have little walkways, as well as outhouses and outdoor furniture.

 If you continue to follow the path, you will make it to a water crossing.
 While not much of a crossing, there is a piece of wood and rocks that will keep your feet from getting wet.

 After that, you head up the trail for the last quarter of a mile before hitting the waterfall.

 Once you finally see Sturtevant Falls, you realize how tall and how beautiful it really is.

 The falls are probably every bit of 75 feet tall, and there are always at least a couple of people there enjoying them at the base.
 I imagine that during the summer this place is probably teeming with visitors even though there is not a lot of water.

 The photos in the post are from 2017, when we had a truly great year of rain, so that is why the water was rushing so much.